bacionejs/byte-armada/README.md

 I devised a simple, face-to-face process to connect two players using their phone cameras.

-1. Both players long-press the game’s title screen to enter multiplayer mode.
+1. Both players click the game’s title screen to start the handshake.
 2. Each phone’s browser generates a WebRTC “offer” and displays it as a barcode.
 3. Either player can start by scanning the other’s barcode using their phone camera.
 4. The phone that scans first automatically becomes the “answerer.”
 It generates an “answer” and shows a *new* barcode on its screen.